JaroslavHavrda/Cpp-thoughts/no_inheritance_from_std.md

 This gives me the feeling that it is not template argument deduction that has bitten us.
 It is the fact that we abused C++ syntax and wrote purely technical code that does not model any real interaction too closely.
 Would we choose more descriptive naming the problem would be apparent.
 ##The case for deriving from std::array
+I once inherited from std::array.
+I did it because I needed array of three doubles... ... that has constructor taking three doubles.
+ I needed it to be used with third a party library, so switching to uniform initialisation was not really an option.

 ##Long term maintainability
 If you want your code to stay long, you may want it to play nicer with the C++ standard to minimize the possibility that your code will break with new version of C++.
 There is a lecture by Titus Winters covering it in more detail.